reeseschultz/ReeseUnityDemos/Packages/com.reese.spatial/README.md

 ## Usage

-For the sake of example, we'll start by creating a `CatSystem` that handles spatial events for entities with a `Cat` component, a `SpatialTrigger` component, and, implicitly, a `PhysicsCollider` component (since that's the only way the spatial events package can detect collisions).
+For the sake of example, we'll start by creating a `CatSystem` that handles spatial events for entities with a `Cat` component, a `SpatialTrigger` component, and, finally, a `PhysicsCollider` component (since that's the only way the spatial events package can detect collisions).
+Again, the `PhysicsBody` component is an optional way to mark bodies as dynamic (as opposed to static).

 ```csharp
 ...